frontenddogma/web-development-glossary-forum/README.md

 # The Web Development Glossary Forum

-This is the makeshift forum for the [living](https://meiert.com/en/blog/living-websites-living-books/) _The Web Development Glossary_ books<!-- as well as the glossary website, [WebGlossary.info](https://webglossary.info/) -->, which explain and define thousands of web development terms.
+This is the makeshift forum for the [living](https://meiert.com/en/blog/living-websites-living-books/) _The Web Development Glossary_ books as well as the glossary website, [WebGlossary.info](https://webglossary.info/), which explain and define thousands of web development terms.

 Use the forum to [report issues and make suggestions](https://github.com/j9t/web-development-glossary-forum/issues/new).
 Thank you!

 ## Stats

+(Book and website counts seem to differ.
+This is likely a problem with the regexes used for the book, but could also indicate a website conversion issue.
+To be reviewed.)

 ### [_The Web Development Glossary 3K_](https://meiert.com/en/blog/the-web-development-glossary-3k/)